yxni98/EMNLP_2022/_pages/venue.md

 **Is Abu Dhabi an accessible city?**

 Yes.
 Modern areas and establishments such as cultural sites, hotels, restaurants are fitted with adaptations and services for people with special needs or disabilities .
 Parking lots include designated spots, public spaces have been updated with proper facilities, and ramps are increasingly commonplace outside public buildings.

+**I have never been to the UAE before, and I have some concerns about traveling there.
+Who can I talk to?**

+The local organization team is happy to answer any questions and concerns by email or schedule Zoom sessions.
+Please email emnlp2022abudhabi@googlegroups.com.